-- Put container on engine hood while it is still warm (without melting the container, though!)
+- Put the container on the engine hood while it is still warm (without melting the container, though!)

-Note: Ice and snow melt faster when there is a bit of water at the bottom of the pot to act as a “starter,” otherwise, the pot will scorch before the ice/snow had time to melt.
+Note: Ice and snow melt faster when there is a bit of water at the bottom of the pot to act as a “starter”; otherwise, the pot will scorch before the ice/snow has time to melt.

 - Do NOT eat ice or hold containers against your body to melt the water inside.
 This will lower your body’s core temperature, possibly killing you.

-- To prevent CO poisoning, always leave a window cracked when using stoves in closed spaces.
+- Always leave a window cracked when using stoves in closed spaces to prevent CO poisoning.

 - Use common sense when lighting a flame inside a car!

 Storing Water in Your Car in Hot Temperatures

 When it is 100 degrees F outside, it can quickly get to over 170F in your vehicle.

 At this temperature, plastic bottles quickly start to degrade.
 In just a few days, the water will already have an awful plastic taste to it.
 A lot of people worry about the plastic chemicals leaching into the water.
 The heat will eventually damage the bottle enough for holes and leaks to form.

 For these reasons, don’t put cheap plastic water bottles in your car in hot temperatures!
 If you must, then at least put them in an insulated cooler.
 The cooler protects against the heat and will catch any water that leaks.